Enduro Engineering Clutch Slave Cylinder Guard Installation And Justification

 Install was super fast and only required an 8mm socket.

-This slave cylinder guard comes with a replacement chain guard that was a pleasant surprise and a nice upgrade.
+This slave cylinder guard comes with a replacement chain guard, which was a pleasant surprise and a nice upgrade.
 The new chain guard is adjustable and doesn’t pack with mud as quickly as the stock plastic guard.